lshpaner/lshpaner/content/projects/_index.md

 ### *Cornell University*

-I. Predictive Analytics, Clustering, Classification, and Machine Learning in R

-* [Machine Learning with Titanic](/projects/post/Titanic_Machine_Learning/) - a survival model using summary statistics and k-nearest-neighbors (knn) to predict the survical of passengers on the RMS Titanic and viability of the model. 📈  <i class="fab fa-r-project" style="font-size:22px"></i>
+I. The World Happiness Report

+* [Examining the World Happiness Data](/projects/post/World_Happiness2) - a complete jupyter notebook from the Analyzing and Visualizing Data with Python course

 II.
 Optimizing a Stock Portfolio in R

 * [Optimizing a Diversified Portfolio Based on 4 Stocks](/projects/post/Stock_Portfolio_in_R) - a classic portfolio optimization problem and solution using quadratic programming (QP) 📈  <i class="fab fa-r-project" style="font-size:22px"></i>

+III.
+Predictive Analytics, Clustering, Classification, and Machine Learning in R

+* [Machine Learning with Titanic](/projects/post/Titanic_Machine_Learning/) - a survival model using summary statistics and k-nearest-neighbors (knn) to predict the survical of passengers on the RMS Titanic and viability of the model. 📈  <i class="fab fa-r-project" style="font-size:22px"></i>

 ---